openlawteam/docs/docs/conversion-tool/README.md

 The result of both calls are exactly the same, a markdown file with `.txt` extension.

-## Typed variable identification and conversion
+## Typed Variable Identification and Conversion

 It is important to mention that the conversion process handles not just the transformation from HTML to OpenLaw Markup Language but also it identifies and creates the Typed Variables, such as: